Kancheepuram City Municipal Corporation: History and administration

-Kancheepuram Municipal Corporation was formed in the year 2021 and is one of 21 municipal corporations in Tamil Nadu.
+Kancheepuram City Municipal Corporation was formed in the year 2021 and is one of 21 municipal corporations in Tamil Nadu.
 The place is driven spiritually through many important spiritual places linked to several ancient Vaishnavite and Saivite temples with continuous inflow of visitors.

-Kancheepuram Municipal Corporation a Commissioner Mayor, a Council, a Standing Committee, a Wards Committee for facilitating various works.
+Kancheepuram City Municipal Corporation a Commissioner Mayor, a Council, a Standing Committee, a Wards Committee for facilitating various works.

 Currently the Municipal Commissioner is G. Kannan.